insight-platform/Savant/README.md

 ### Low Latency and Capacity Processing

-Savant provides the configuration means to run the pipeline in a real-time mode, which skips the data if the device is incapable of handling them in the real-time, and in synchronous mode, which guarantees the processing of all the data in a capacity way, maximizing the utilization of the available resources.
+Savant provides the configuration options to make the pipeline execute in real-time, skipping data when running out of capacity and in synchronous mode, which guarantees the processing of all the data, maximizing the utilization of the available resources.

 ### Ready-To-Use API

-From a user perspective, the Savant pipeline is a self-contained service that accepts input data through API.
-It makes Savant ideal and ready for deployment within the systems.
-Whether developers use provided handy adapters or send data into a pipeline directly, both cases use API provided by the Savant.
+A Savant's pipeline is a self-contained service communicating with the world through high-performance streaming API.
+Whether developers use provided adapters or communicate with the pipeline with Client SDK, both approaches use the API.

+### Advanced Data Protocol

+The framework universally uses a common protocol for both video and metadata for sources and sinks.
+The sources and sinks talk to Savant through ZeroMQ sockets.
+The protocol is highly flexible, allowing the transferring of not only video-related metadata but arbitrary structures useful for IoT and 3rd-party integrations.

+### OpenTelemetry Support

+In Savant, you can precisely trace your pipeline with OpenTelemetry, which helps to build a unified monitoring system for your infrastructure.
+You can use sampled or unsampled traces, which helps to balance the tracing's performance and precision.
+The traces can span from edge to core to business logic through network and storage.

 ### Client SDK

 We provide Python-based SDK to interact with Savant pipelines (ingest and receive data).
 It enables simple integration with 3rd-party services.
 Client SDK is integrated with OpenTelemetry enabling the access to the pipeline traces and logs.

-### OpenTelemetry Support

-In Savant, you can precisely trace your pipeline with OpenTelemetry, which helps to build a unified monitoring system for your infrastructure.
-You can use sampled or unsampled traces, which helps to balance the tracing's performance and precision.
-The traces can span from edge to core to business logic through network and storage.

 ### Development Server